Boston Schools with Life Sciences Programs

-Students explore the biological processes involved in ecosystems, evolution, organ systems, and species.
-Specialties are available in areas like cell or plant biology, zoology, microbiology, animal physiology, and ecology, while interdisciplinary options, such as combining biology with geology or biochemistry, are possible as well.
+Students explore the biological processes involved in ecosystems, evolution, organ systems and species.
+Specialties are available in areas like physiology, molecular biology, microbiology, cell biology or endocrinology.
 In addition to theoretical courses, cooperative field work and internships provide hands-on experience.
 Student research is strongly encouraged.

 Doctor of Philosophy in Biology

 This program focuses on independent research in ecology and evolution, microbiology, neurobiology and behavior, or developmental biology.
 PhD candidates must complete an original dissertation culminating in oral and written exams, along with a 1-year, full-time residency on campus.
 Requirements also include graduate level courses in scientific writing, research problems and communication.